 Touching on issues of income disparities, changing agricultural practices, and industry temptations to indulge rather than feed, leaders in the food movement gathered to share personal stories and professional insights, creating a collective intelligence for the future of food.
 Our deliberate conversation encouraged action by illuminating the threads of connectivity across the spectrum of our experience, highlighting potential solutions to the challenges we all face in finding, and generating, true nourishment.

-Over the course of the year, this series on the Human Condition will cover topics such as: Belonging, Attraction, Design & Power, and Legacy & Heritage.
+Over the course of the year, this series on the Human Condition will cover topics such as: Attraction, Creation, and Purpose.
 We aim to use No Show as a space to grapple with issues that are central to the challenges society, in hopes of building a more connected, caring, and innovative future.
 Additional insights on each topic to follow.